Slain football players remembered as funny, sweet, ambitious - WHIZ News

 Chandler was a wide receiver from Huntersville, North Carolina.
 He recently transferred from Wisconsin, where his accomplishments included a 59-yard kickoff return and 18-yard rush in the Duke’s Mayo Bowl against Wake Forest in 2020.

-Hamilton wrote on Twitter that Chandler was in one of his large lecture classes.
+“He just was a big kid.
+Smiled all the time.
+Loved to dance.
+Loved to sing.
+Loved to compete, even though the guys revealed that he wasn’t very good at video games, but he thought he was,” Elliott told reporters Tuesday, laughing.
+“But he loved to compete.”

+Ethan Johnson recalled how he spent a season playing with Chandler on their high school football team, with Johnson covering Chandler as a cornerback during practice.
+This past summer, the young men worked out together at their alma mater.

-“He nevertheless made a point to come to my office hours repeatedly, often just to ask questions about how things worked around UVA,” Hamilton wrote.
+Hamilton, the American studies professor, recalled how Chandler transferred from Wisconsin and “made a point to come to my office hours repeatedly, often just to ask questions about how things worked around UVA.”

-The professor later helped Chandler to declare his major in American studies, “which he was really excited about.”
+The professor later helped Chandler to declare his major in American studies.

 “He was an unbelievably nice person, always a huge smile, really gregarious and funny,” Hamilton wrote.
 “One of those people who’s just impossible not to like.”